 The portion of the TCT between Langford and the Cowichan Valley is NOW OPEN AND OPERATIONAL, closing a significant gap in the Trail.

 The trail route in the city of Victoria is managed by the City of Victoria.
 From the Johnson Street Bridge to the Selkirk Trestle, the operator is the city of Victoria.
 From the Selkirk Trestle to Langford - and beyond to the Malahat - the trail operator is the Capital Regional District.
 Technically, the Galloping Goose is owned by the Ministry of Transportation and leased to the CRD.

 Trail Stewards and Volunteers:

-No trail stewards are in place along this section of the Trans Canada Trail.
+No volunteer trail stewards are in place along this section of the Trans Canada Trail.
 All maintenance issues should be brought to the attention of the City of Victoria or the Capital Regional District.
 If you see any issues along the trail, snap a photo and provide a detailed description of the location (or better, provide GPS coordinates).
 Trails BC appreciates being kept aware of any issues along the trail route as well.

 Other Regional Trail Groups:

 Free overnight parking can be a bit difficult to find, but many parkades are located in the downtown core.
 For day parking, plenty of parking can be found along Dallas Road.
 Staging areas can be found along the Galloping Goose, such as at Atkins, Roche Cove and Sooke River Road.

 Washrooms are available along the city route.
 Once on the Galloping Goose, toilets are located at some of the staging areas.
 Please refer to our maps.